connect2nelson/connections/README.md

 ## Work in Progress

-* Updates from github
+* Updates from Github
 * Connection page - are person A and person B compatible?
 How compatible?
 Go to this micro-app to find out

 ## Future Work

 Some other ideas that we had:

-* Updates from other services - lanyrd, twitter, meetup
+* Updates from other services - Twitter, Lanyrd, Meetup, Goodreads, Linkedin
 * Dashboards of aggregate data to discover trends - think a Women in Technology dashboard
 * Connection badge - integrated into myTW and gives an at-a-glance indication of your connection strength with an individual